What is a plant-based protein source?

 - Top your pasta: Add split red lentils to your tomato sauce.
 Serve with whole grain pasta.

 - Stir-fry: Add chopped firm tofu and a splash of your favourite sauce when sautéeing vegetables and serve over bulgur wheat.

-- Yogurt sundae: yogurt topped with nuts/seeds, oat/barley flakes, and chopped apple/pear or thawed frozen fruit.
+- Yogurt sundae: top yogurt with nuts/seeds, oat/barley flakes, and chopped apple/pear or thawed frozen fruit.